 - Get more details by reading the Emory Sustainability Vision and Strategic Plan.

 - Emory is implementing multi-faceted, evidence-based climate solutions on campus.
 Learn more about the institution’s work and ways to contribute individually.
+Find some current student perspectives here.

 - Sign up for the Office of Sustainability e-newsletter; follow us on Facebook, Instagram, and Twitter.